RamEio/ramy-eid-portfolio/local-work/project_agents/DEV.md

 ---

-This structure ensures the Lead Developer delivers robust, cost-effective, and technically consistent solutions, fully aligned with the project’s validated architecture and the Counselor’s orchestration.
+This v4.0 structure ensures the Lead Developer delivers robust, cost-effective, and technically consistent solutions, fully aligned with the project's validated architecture and the Counselor's orchestration while incorporating advanced technical capabilities and error handling.